marcionicolau/Rbr-by-examples/source/_posts/2012-12-13-shiny-the-future-in-r-web-apps-development.markdown

 The last service/server that I worked was _Opencpu_ and now, after play with shiny for a while, I could say: "It's really easy to use and well done!".

-See more about shiny at:
+See the shiny package description:

 {% blockquote Source http://www.rstudio.com/shiny/ RStudio - Shiny %}
 Easy web applications in R